-Pornography consists of videos or images of prostitution.
-It is not a mere fantasy – real women are abused and used as sex objects.
+Porn is not, as is often claimed, a mere fantasy – real women are abused and used as sex objects.
 We OBJECT.

-Porn trains viewers (often children) to develop a sexuality which erotices the domination of men and the subordination of women – the pain, abuse and degradation of women is portrayed as ‘sexy’.
-Porn consumers learn to become sexually aroused by the oppression of women in our society.
-They are taught that this is the natural order – that women are innately aroused by receiving abuse and violence, and that men are biologically inclined to be sexually turned on by asserting their dominance and inflicting this abuse.
-It is taught that men and women are simply ‘born that way’ and that sexuality cannot change and is not affected by socialisation.
+Porn trains viewers (including children, since the age verification promised by David Cameron in 2017 never happened) to develop a sexuality which erotices the domination of men and subordination of women.
+The pain, abuse and degradation deliberately inflicted on women is, incredibly, portrayed as ‘sexy’.
+Porn consumers learn to become sexually aroused by (and often ONLY by) the oppression of women in our society, often losing the ability to orgasm unless seeing pain inflicted.
+They are taught that this is the ‘natural’ order – that women are innately aroused by receiving abuse and violence, and that men are biologically inclined to be sexually turned on by asserting their dominance and inflicting this abuse.
+It is taught, wrongly, that men and women are simply ‘born that way’ and that sexuality cannot change and is not affected by socialisation.

 Recommended Books on Pornography

 - Bray, Abigail. & Reist, Melinda Tankard.
 Eds.
 (2011) Big Porn Inc: Exposing the Harms of the Global Pornography Industry.

 - Brunskell-Evans, Heather (Ed.)
 (2016) The Sexualized Body and the Medical Authority of Pornography: Performing Sexual Liberation.

 - Dines, Gail.
 (2010) Pornland: How Porn Has Hijacked Our Sexuality.